JayBA1010/2024-CS151-07--Food-Service-Drive-Thru-/README.md

 # Overview
+The DriveThrough class simulates the operations of a drive-through restaurant.
+ * It manages customers, employees, and kitchen stations, tracking the number of
+ * customers served and the earnings.

 # Design
+Customers:
+Employees:

 # Installation Instructions

-# Usage
-1. Compile the Java Files
+Compile the Java Files

 [Run in cmd on src folder]
 for /r %f in (*.java) do javac -d "../bin" "%f"

 Now the source code should be compiled as class files in a bin folder contained in the parent folder of src

+# Usage
-2. Run the Program from .class Files
+Run the Program from .class Files

 [Run in cmd on bin folder]
 java -cp ../bin core.Main